-They are friendly birds but not ‘cuddly’ and can be quite talkative, although this can vary greatly from bird to bird.
+They are friendly birds but not ‘cuddly’ and can be pretty talkative, although this can vary significantly from bird to bird.

-As for egg laying, they are reasonable layers averaging around 200 light to dark brown eggs each year.
+As for egg-laying, they are reasonable layers averaging around 200 light to dark brown eggs each year.

 Also, the desire to be broody cuts down on egg production quite significantly.
-Several people use them to hatch eggs from breeds that aren’t good at being moms or being broody.
+Several people use them to hatch eggs from breeds that aren’t good at being moms or broodies.

-They tolerate confinement well but are good foragers when allowed to free range.
+They tolerate confinement well but are good foragers when allowed to free-range.

-The bird is known as a rose-combed bird, which is ideal for colder climates as they will not easily get frost-bitten as the comb sits much closer to the skull.
+The bird is a rose-combed bird, which is ideal for colder climates as they will not quickly get frost-bitten as the comb sits much closer to the skull.

-Average life expectancy seems to range between 6 – 12 years depending on the line of the birds.
+Average life expectancy seems to range between 6 – 12 years, depending on the line of the birds.

 They are not prone to any unusual chicken ailments.
 Since they have thick, dense feathering, lice and mites can be a problem if not checked on regularly.

 All that fluffiness at the back end can lead to some poopy feathers, so the occasional trim may be necessary to keep them clean and tidy.
-If mating is a problem you may need to trim the feathers to help facilitate fertilization.
+If mating is a problem, you may need to trim the feathers to help facilitate fertilization.

 Is The Silver Laced Wyandotte Right For You?

-This is very important in the 4H arena where the birds are generally raised by youngsters, so this makes them an ideal ‘beginner’ bird.
+This is very important in the 4H arena, where the birds are generally raised by youngsters, making them an ideal ‘beginner’ bird.

-They need to be able to handle the stress of being picked up, prodded and judged – not sure I would have the temperament for all that, but Wyandottes seem to take it in their stride!
+They need to be able to handle the stress of being picked up, prodded, and judged – not sure I would have the temperament for all that, but Wyandottes seem to take it in their stride!

 If you have a mixed flock, consider adding a few of these beautiful birds.
-They are beautiful ‘eye candy’ and pretty low maintenance hens.
+They are beautiful ‘eye candy’ and pretty low-maintenance hens.

 Do you already have some Silver Laced Wyandottes?
 Let us know in the comments section below about your experience with them…